BYRIO/krita-webdoc-zh/user_manual/selections.rst

 Removing Selections
 -------------------

-If you want to delete the entire selection, the easiest way is de-select everything. :menuselection:`Select --> Deselect`.
+If you want to delete the entire selection, the easiest way is to deselect everything. :menuselection:`Select --> Deselect`.
 Shortcut :kbd:`Ctrl + Shift + A`.

 Display Modes
 -------------

-In the bottom left hand corner of the status bar there is a button to toggle how the selection is displayed.
-The two display modes are the
-following: (Marching) Ants and Mask.
+In the bottom left-hand corner of the status bar there is a button to toggle how the selection is displayed.
+The two display modes are the following: (Marching) Ants and Mask.
 The red color with Mask can be changed in the preferences.
 You can edit the color under :menuselection:`Settings --> Configure Krita --> Display --> Selection Overlay`.
 If there is no selection, this button will not do anything.

 .. image:: /images/en/Ants-displayMode.jpg

-Ants display mode (default) is best if you want to see the un-selected area.
+Ants display mode (default) is best if you want to see the areas that are not selected.

 .. image:: /images/en/Mask-displayMode.jpg

 Mask display mode is good if you are interested in seeing the various transparency levels for your selection.
 For example, you can create a selection with a gradient.

 Global Selection Mask (Painting a Selection)
 --------------------------------------------

 The global Selection Mask is your selection that appears on the layers docker.
-By default this is hidden, so you will need to make it visible :menuselection:`Select --> Show Global Selection Mask`.
+By default, this is hidden, so you will need to make it visible via :menuselection:`Select --> Show Global Selection Mask`.

 .. image:: /images/en/Global-selection-mask.jpg

 Once the global Selection Mask is shown, you will need to create a selection.
 The benefit of using this is that you can paint your selection using any of the normal painting tools.
-The information is saved as greyscale.
+The information is saved as grayscale.
 You might want to switch to the Mask display mode if it is difficult to see the results.

 Selection from layer transparency
 ---------------------------------

 You can create a selection based on a layer's transparency by right-clicking on the layer in the layer docker and selecting “Select Opaque” from the context menu.

 Pixel and Vector Selection Types
 --------------------------------

 Vector selections allow you to modify your selection with vector anchor tools.
 Pixel selections allow you to modify selections with pixel information.
 They both have their benefits and disadvantages.
 You can convert one type of selection to another.

 .. image:: /images/en/Vector-pixel-selections.jpg